Paradise Center for the Arts: History

+Management

 The period of vacancy at the Paradise Theater was not void of artistic enterprises.
 The Faribault Art Center (FAC) which became a nonprofit in 1965, Faribault Area Community Theater (FACT), founded in 1988, and The Merlin Players all became very active players in the regional arts scene.
 For over 40 years, the Faribault Art Center (now the Paradise Center for the Arts) has been part of the Faribault community.
 Begun in the 1950s by a small group of artists, FAC promoted visual arts to local artists and art lovers through classes, exhibitions, and community involvement projects.
 FACT also had a strong history of making theatrical performances accessible to community participants as well as patrons.
 There are currently four community theater performances a year.

 The Merlin Players (TMP) is a non-profit theater organization that provides professional, affordable theatre experiences to audiences throughout southeastern Minnesota.
 These productions are designed to offer actors, technical staff and director's challenges for artistic growth.
 Dedicated to the ideology that artists are deserving of monetary reimbursement for their talents and efforts just like any other work, TMP provides stipends to everyone involved in productions, not just the actors, including students who provide backstage and technical support.
 This relationship provides students with experience working with professionals, which has led to strong mentoring relationships.
 TMP has a production schedule of four full shows a year at the Paradise starting with Always, Patsy Cline in May 2008.
 Their first show in the Paradise was in December 2007, a production of A Christmas Carol.

-Built in 1929 on the site of the former Faribault Opera House, the Paradise was recently renovated.
-It was designed by the firm of Liebenberg and Kaplan (who also designed the Uptown Theater and the Oak Street Cinema in Minneapolis).
-The motif is one of a Moorish courtyard with Turkish caps over the doors, turrets and "stonework" on the walls.
-Originally built to seat 915, the Paradise has been altered to seat 300.
-The remainder of the building has become a multi-purpose art center with an exhibition gallery, classrooms, and retail space, with fully restored facades in the lobby.
-The Bahl Family Auditorium was restored (with the change in size) to its original 1929 splendor.